 Picking the right fringe that won’t leave you feeling like it’s wearing you, can be a daunting task.
 But with a little bit of research and some daring – you’ll be the one wearing the fringe with plenty of attitude to boot.

-While we had her, we asked Ellie all the questions we could think of about fringes to help you find the answers you need for your quest for the perfect fringe.
+While we had her, we asked Stephanie all the questions we could think of about fringes to help you find the answers you need for your quest for the perfect fringe.

 How does a fringe transform a look so dramatically?